 The Authority maintains a capitalization threshold of \$1,000.
 Routine maintenance and repairs are charged to expense.
 Expenses, which materially increase values, change capacities, or extend useful lives are capitalized.
 The provision for depreciation has been computed by the use of the straight-line method at rates intended to amortize the cost of the related assets over the following estimated useful lives:

-Assets Years

-Land improvements 20-30

-Building and building improvements 20-30

-Piers 20-30

-Infrastructure 25-30

-Equipment, furniture, fixtures, and vehicles 2-5
+Assets Years Land improvements Building and building improvements Piers Infrastructure Equipment, furniture, fixtures, and vehicles 20-30 20-30 20-30 25-30 2-5 Equipment, furniture, fixtures, and vehicles 2-0

 Impairment of Capital Assets